 The primary books that help in strengthening the foundation of your knowledge are the NCERTs of all the subjects that are relevant to the Exam.
 It includes History, Polity, Economy, Geography, General Science.
 The NCERTs of Art & Culture and Fine art are also important for this exam.
 To get a complete booklist for both UPSC Prelims and Mains, click here.

 UPSC CSE Prelims is the first step towards making your dream come true.
-After you qualify prelims, take some rest and make a proper study plan to target mains.
-Check out the strategy that can help you in preparing for UPSC CSE Mains efficiently here.
+After you qualify Prelims, take some rest and make a proper study plan to target Main.
+Check out the strategy that can help you in preparing for UPSC CSE Main efficiently here.